firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=uwnukjqktoggdknzrhgh&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Mon May 25 03:20:32 UTC 2015.
+The last time downloaded was found to be dated: Tue May 26 03:30:41 UTC 2015.

 The ipset `ib_bluetack_level3` has **18550** entries, **139108857** unique IPs.